 - You’re interrupting the healing process.
 Acne forms when pores clog up with dirt, oil, and sometimes, bacteria.
 Your body’s defenses naturally kick in to remedy the situation — which gets sidetracked when you squeeze.
 When you get a powerful urge to pop a pimple, remember that acne is a normal skin condition — and be kind to your skin.

 - You could be creating a scar.
 Anytime you pick at your pimples (particularly deeper, cystic acne), you run the risk of creating permanent damage.
 Even if you leave your acne alone, you’re likely to have some post-inflammatory hyperpigmentation (PIH) as skin heals.
-PIH generally disappears over time, but you can speed the process with SLMD Skincare Dark Spot Fix — a powerful combination of hydroquinone, salicylic acid and kojic acid that both alleviates and prevents hyperpigmentation.
+PIH generally disappears over time, but you can speed the process with SLMD Dark Spot Fix — a powerful combination of niacinamide, salicylic acid and kojic acid that helps reduce the look of hyperpigmentation.

 Dr. Lee’s last word